integritee-network/book/src/howto_stf.md

 ## Sharding

 As you may have guessed by now, Encointer uses sharding.
 Encointer maintains a global registry of local currencies on-chain (with the `currencies` pallet).
-The balances for each local currency are maintained confidentially within SubstraTEE.
+The balances for each local currency are maintained confidentially within substraTEE.
 One shard for each currency.
 This means that a worker has to decide what shard it operates on.

 See [Sharding](./sharding-md) for more details.

 ## TrustedGetter

 Now that everything is super-isolated and confidential, how should we know if our call actually worked?

-That's why SubstraTEE-worker exposes a websocket interface for encrypted and authenticated queries.
+That's why substraTEE-worker exposes a websocket interface for encrypted and authenticated queries.

 We will now implemet a getter that can only be called by the `AccountId` it refers to.